 Initial Clinical Experience (ICE) – a longitudinal half-day clinical placement in a primary care practice within the Mount Pleasant area.
 This experience allows students to apply the skills learned in coursework, and develop their comfort in clinical settings.
 Students in ICE learn to become keen observers of the clinical environment and the health care team from the patients’ perspective as well as that of the health care team.

 Interprofessional Education (IPE) – students engage in several unique interprofessional learning opportunities over the course of their 4 years of medical school.
-Including but not limited to; working with other health professional students in an active and engaging environment and participating in the Healthy Aging Initiative.
+Including but not limited to; working with other health professional students in an active and engaging environment.